 You may address nutritional deficiencies with the following supplements:

-- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tbsp. of oil, 1 to 2 times daily, to help reduce inflammation and enhance immunity.
+- Omega-3 fatty acids.
+Such as fish oil, 1 to 2 capsules or 1 tbsp.
+(15 mL) of oil, 1 to 2 times daily, to help reduce inflammation and enhance immunity.
 Fish oils may increase bleeding in sensitive individuals, such as those taking blood-thinning medications (including aspirin).

 Herbs may be an important part of an integrated cancer care strategy, but they should only be prescribed by a knowledgeable practitioner who is collaborating with all of your physicians.

-- Mistletoe (iscador) to Studies suggest taking iscador in conjunction with chemotherapy, can reduce side effects of chemotherapy.
+- Mistletoe (iscador).
+Studies suggest taking iscador in conjunction with chemotherapy, can reduce side effects of chemotherapy.
 You should only take mistletoe under the supervision of a knowledgeable prescriber, in consultation with all of your treating physicians.
 Speak to your doctor.

-Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of gastritis symptoms (such as nausea and vomiting) based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account your constitutional type -- your physical, emotional, and psychological makeup.
+Few studies have examined the effectiveness of specific homeopathic therapies, however professional homeopaths may consider the following remedies for the treatment of gastritis symptoms (such as nausea and vomiting) based on their knowledge and experience.
+Before prescribing a remedy, homeopaths take into account your constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for you as an individual.

 An experienced homeopath may prescribe a regimen to support general health during lung cancer.
 Acute remedies may be useful to relieve symptoms associated with complications.
 You should only take homeopathic remedies under the direction of an experienced homeopath, and in consultation with all of your treating physicians.